Grok 4.3

 Grok 4.3 vs. Alternatives

 Pick Claude Opus 4.7 if you need maximum reasoning and coding accuracy and the budget is not the constraint.
 Pick GPT-5.5 if you live in the OpenAI ecosystem and need its tool-use polish.
 Pick Gemini 3.1 Pro if context length and Google integrations matter most.
 Stick with Grok 4.20 only if your existing pipeline is locked to that exact model — otherwise upgrade.
-Choose Grok 4.3 if you want frontier-tier output, native video and unbeatable price on a single API.
+Choose Grok 4.3 if you want frontier-tier output, always-on real-time X data and unbeatable price on a single API.

 Frequently Asked Questions